sp-cristiano/alx-system_engineering-devops/0x02-shell_redirections/README.md

 grep "bin" /etc/passwd | wc -l Command will displah the number of lines that contain the pattern "bin" in the file /etc/passwd. \n

 grep -A 3 "root" /etc/passwd Command display lines containing the pattern "root" and 3 lines after them in the file /etc/passwd. \n

+grep -v "bin" /etc/passwd | wc -l Command displays all the lines in the file /etc/passwd